dhfbk/itaca-processing/annotation_guidelines/ITACA-IJCoL_annotation_guidelines.md

 >Particular attention should be thus be devoted to segmenting the text in textual units based on function and not on form.

 ## Semantic category
-**Which sense does the connective express?**
+**Which sense does the connective express?**\
 To annotate only if the connective is a connective according to Ferrari's (2021,2024) definitions.

-Annotation layer: Semantic category
+Annotation layer: Semantic category\
 Type: Tagset (see below)

 ### The tagset from the PDTB-3
 The PDTB-3 (Penn Discourse Treebank v.3) tagset is used for defining a closed class of senses to be assigned to connectives.
 The tagset of senses is organized hierarchically.
 The top level, or *class level*, has four tags representing four major semantic classes: “TEMPORAL”, “CONTINGENCY”, “COMPARISON” and “EXPANSION”.
 For each class, a second level of types is defined to further refine the semantics of the class levels.
 The original tagset has also a third level, but for our goals it seems too fine-grained.
-In what follows we synthesize the PDTB-3 guidelines [@Webber2019Penn] with helpers for the specific task of annotating an Italian dataset of student essays.
+In what follows we synthesize the PDTB-3 guidelines (Webber et al. 2019) with helpers for the specific task of annotating an Italian dataset of student essays.
 #### Temporal
 Two situations are temporally connected
 * **Synchronous**: some degree of temporal overlap between the events described (es. typically *mentre*, *quando*).